seattlemuses/seattlemuses.github.io/_posts/2014-04-30-beautiful-textiles-from-burma-preserved-and-treasured-in-sea-tac.md

 ---
+published: true
 title: Beautiful textiles from Burma preserved and treasured in Sea-Tac (written by Signe Predmore)
+author: Sandrine
 date: 2014 April 30
-categories: [immigrants &amp; refugees]
+categories:
-tags: [Clothing, conscious consumer, Designer, Fashion, refugees, resettlement, Seattle, social cause]
-author: Sandrine
+  - Immigrants and Refugees
+tags:
+  - Clothing
+  - Conscious Consumer
+  - Designer
+  - Fashion
+  - Refugees
+  - Resettlement
+  - Seattle
+  - Social Cause
 hero: /assets/img_8981.jpg
 ---
 Zam Khan Cingh holds a treasure in her family's Sea-Tac apartment: she keeps a collection of textiles made by fellow women of the Chin ethnic minority.
 As a refugee from Myanmar, where the Chin reside, Cingh, who belongs to the Siyin tribe, traveled to the US with the bright colors and intricate patterns of the textiles in tow, determined to preserve this part of her cultural heritage.